Commercial Real Estate Terms and Definitions

 Common Area

 The generally accessible areas found on each floor of an office building such as washrooms, janitorial closets, electrical rooms, telephone rooms, mechanical rooms, elevator lobbies and public corridors that are available for use by all tenants on that floor.
-It does not include major vertical penetrations such as elevator shafts, stairways, equipment runs, etc., (identified as a percentage of rentable area).
+Similar structures in an industrial building.
+May include parking lot and landscaped areas.
+It does not include major vertical penetrations such as elevator shafts, stairways, equipment runs, etc.

 Community Center or Community Shopping Center

-A retail property with a wide range of apparel and general merchandise stores, as well as discount retailers or department stores such as Walmart, Kmart and Target.
-(See Retail Building Types Matrix.)
+A retail property with a wide range of apparel and general merchandise stores, as well as discount retailers or department stores such as Walmart, T.J.
+Maxx or Target.
+(See Retail Building Types Matrix in the PDF of the report.)

 Competitive Inventory